terraform-aviatrix-modules/terraform-aviatrix-aws-transit-firenet/README.md

 egress_enabled | true |
-iam_role | null | IAM Role used to access bootstrap bucket. bootstrap_bucket_name | null | Name of bootstrap bucket to pull firewall config from.
+iam_role | null | IAM Role used to access bootstrap bucket. bootstrap_bucket_name | null | Name of bootstrap bucket to pull firewall config from. insane_mode | false | Set to true to enable insane mode encryption az1 | "a" | concatenates with region to form az names. e.g. eu-central-1a.
+Used for insane mode only. az2 | "b" | concatenates with region to form az names. e.g. eu-central-1b.
+Used for insane mode only.

 ### Outputs
 This module will return the following objects: